abhaskumarsinha/MinimalGPT/README.md

 <h4> Importing the model into a project </h4>

 <p align='justify'>Incorporating the trained models generated through the utilization of MinimalGPT.py into your project is a straightforward process facilitated by importing the MinimalGPT function and configuring it according to the desired specifications.
 This can be achieved by setting the parameters return_model_and_vectorizer = True or return_model_and_vectorizer_and_output = True within the inference_only = True (Inference Mode) framework.
 Additionally, the training, creation, and exportation of the model can be accomplished using a similar approach, paralleling the command-line mode.
-For a comprehensive illustration of these procedures, the accompanying Jupyter Notebook provides an exemplar demonstration.</p>
+For a comprehensive illustration of these procedures, the accompanying <a href='https://github.com/abhaskumarsinha/MinimalGPT/blob/main/examples/models.ipynb'>Jupyter Notebook</a> provides an exemplar demonstration.</p>
 <code><pre>
 from MinimalGPT import MinimalGPT